-There are many gases that could be inside your Belleville house.
-Natural gas and gases that originate from home fixtures, carpeting and paints.
+There are many gases that could be inside your Belleville residence.
+Natural gas and fumes that come from home fixtures, carpeting and paints.
 None of these fumes are as hazardous as carbon monoxide.

-Call D & K Heating Service Experts at 613-707-2421 now to start protecting your residence against this harmful gas.
+Call D & K Heating Service Experts at 613-707-2421 right away to start protecting your residence against this dangerous gas.

 Why is Carbon Monoxide so Dangerous?